-How to Be the Best Waitress Ever
+How to Be the Best Waitress Ever (and Make Better Tips)

-Serious Career or Only a Holiday Job?
+Serious Career or Just a Holiday Job?

 To be the best at your job you need to understand your role and be willing to learn from your peers.
 Whatever career path you intend to follow, make the most of this opportunity to gain useful customer service skills.
 Most of these will be useful in any work setting.